deepdive

 ctx.talk("What time is it in UTC right now?")

-while ctx.functions.any?
+while ctx.functions?

-puts ctx.talk(ctx.call(:functions)).content
+puts ctx.talk(ctx.wait(:call)).content

 end

-The acts_as_agent method wraps LLM::Agent
+The acts_as_agent method wraps

-and manages tool execution for you.
+tool execution for you.

-tracer: hooks can also be configured as symbols that call
+Its provider:, context:, and tracer: hooks can also be configured as

-acts_as_llm: provider instances come from your hooks,
+contract as acts_as_llm: provider instances come from your hooks, model

-comes from serialized runtime state.
+runtime state.

 require "llm"